 Gael Hilotin of ThePinaySoloBackpacker.com shares “Oftentimes I find it hard of to translate into words a moment or a scenery, or describe the people, the life and the culture of my destination and that’s when I start taking and “making” travel photos.
 Some moments in my journey aren’t meant to be preserved in my memory, in fact, most of the time, they are meant to be taken home and shared to the world.”

 Anyone can look up the Arc de Triumph on the internet, but they may not be able to see those Chinese tourists flocking around it that you just noticed.
 Location is all about personality, so don’t forget to include the personality of a place as well as of the people who are there.

 Finally, don’t forget that what makes travel photography special is that you can show the differences in culture.
-Look for these and try to capture them on your photos.
+Look for these and try to capture them in your photos.
 Whether it is a festival or a unique profession, try to show the differences.
 Costumes, dancing, and even the way children play can be a great way to do this.

 And of course, finally (because the list never really ends) to take a great travel photo, you need to find a way to blend all of the above into one cohesive picture.
-Balance the elements and look for the essential.
-Sometimes one person smiling says more than a whole street full of dancers and if you can focus on the smile and still have the dancers, than you are on your way to taking great travel photos.
+Balance the elements and look for the essentials.
+Sometimes one person smiling says more than a whole street full of dancers and if you can focus on the smile and still have the dancers than you are on your way to taking great travel photos.

 I just wanna share, Out of Town Travel Blog was listed in Flipnomad.com’s Top 15 Philippine Travel Blogs..
 Yahoo!!!